TimoVollmer/frontend-applications/README.md

 - [x] Install Node.js
 - [x] Install a Code Editor
-- [x] Command Line Interface
+- [x] Use of Command Line Interface (Terminal) or might be included in your Code editor

 ### Installation of the web app

 Clone the project from: https://github.com/TimoVollmer/frontend-applications.git

-Use your terminal to get in the following folder
+Use your Command Line Interface to get in the following folder
 ```
 cd frontend-apllications/
 ```